Training

 Man with ear protectors aims a rifle

 Our officers qualify annually with their handguns, patrol rifles, and shotguns.
-Lieutenant Dear coordinates the firearm, TASER, and baton qualifications and re-qualification.
+Sergeant David Lopez coordinates the firearm, TASER, and baton qualifications and re-qualification.

 Continuing Education and Training